aparo/pyes/docs/guide/reference/groovy-api/anatomy.rst

+.. _es-guide-reference-groovy-api-anatomy:

 =======
 Anatomy
 =======

-Once a :doc:`GClient <./client.html>`  has been obtained, all of ElasticSearch APIs can be executed on it.
+Once a :ref:`GClient <es-guide-reference-groovy-api-client>`  has been obtained, all of ElasticSearch APIs can be executed on it.
 Each Groovy API is exposed using three different mechanisms.

 Closure Request